From: Jennifer Hanson, thenorthbaybay.ca staff

 NORTH BAY — Following hard on the news that The Nugget will no longer be printing a Monday edition of their local newspaper, Baytoday.ca announced Thursday morning that it would begin publishing its own daily press.

-“We’re very pleased to report that we will begin the publication of a daily newspaper on January 1st, 2019,” reads a statement on the Baytoday.ca website.
+“We’re very pleased to report that we will begin the publication of a daily newspaper,” reads a statement on the Baytoday.ca website.

-“North Bay deserves a printed medium, and we’re happy to give it to the city every chance we get.”
+“North Bay deserves this and we’re happy to give it to the city every chance we get.”

 $1.25 per paper

-The Baytoday.ca newspaper will be available at most news outlets and convenience stores, the Baytoday.ca headquarters, and at the Costco set to open in 2042.
+The newspaper will be available at convenience stores, Baytoday’s headquarters, and the North Bay Costco set to open in 2042.

 The Height of Professionalism